-Whether a person is born with low Sadhaka Agni or whether they acquired it through poor diet, lifestyle or behavior, the solution is the same: to restore balance by lifestyle changes that nourish wellness.
+Whether you’re born with low Sadhaka Agni or whether you’ve acquired it through poor diet, lifestyle or behavior, the solution is the same: to restore balance by lifestyle changes that nourish wellness.
 This is done by adopting an Ayurvedic diet, use of Ayurvedic herbals, routines, lifestyle and more.

 Transcendental Meditation® is well known by researchers in this particular regard.
 Other meditation practices may also be useful to reduce stress.
 What is paramount is that whatever meditation technique one practices, it brings the mind to the subtler states of awareness until it transcends any mental activity (thoughts) and experiences the silent settled field of awareness, the most subtle awareness or consciousness.

 The experience of this deeply settled state dissolves stress from the past and builds resilience to daily stresses.
 Through the regular experience of transcendence, one contacts the source of pure intelligence, pure bliss, pure Sattva within.

 Over time the mind and body retain (remember) this experience, so even when we are confronted with the changes and losses of life, we are able to identify more with the eternal, unchanging state of transcendence.